First Reading: Revelation 7:2-4; 9-14; Second Reading: 1 John 3:1-3; Gospel: Matthew 5:1-12

-In the GOSPEL, Christ enunciated the prerequisites for gaining entrance to God’s heavenly throne.
+In the Gospel, Jesus Christ enunciates the prerequisites for gaining entrance to God’s heavenly throne.
 These include: those who bore many trials and troubles of life patiently, as part of God’s plan for their sanctification, and accepted most of their challenges as their own share of suffering in following Jesus Christ (Romans 8:17).
 Also, those who have their blessed state of eternal happiness because, they carried out what is recommended in the Beatitudes.

-For instance, the poor in spirit are those who do not depend on their ability, but solely rely on God for help; the mourners are those who bear much earthly pains and griefs; the hunger for righteousness are those anxious to serve God truly; the merciful are those who are companionate, kind and forgives their offenders easily; the pure in heart are those who love God sincerely and always ask for forgiveness whenever they make mistakes; the peacemakers are those who foster love among people by settling disputes; those persecuted for righteousness are the very ones that suffer for their uprightness, and those falsely accused, but they do not revenge.
+For instance, the poor in spirit are those who do not depend on their ability, but solely rely on God for help; the mourners are those who bear much earthly pains and griefs; the hunger for righteousness are those anxious to serve God truly; the merciful are those who are companionate, kind, and forgives their offenders easily; the pure in heart are those who love God sincerely and always ask for forgiveness whenever they make mistakes; the peacemakers are those who foster love among people by settling disputes; those persecuted for righteousness are the very ones that suffer for their uprightness, and those falsely accused are those who do not revenge for offences done to them by others.

-Moreover, as Christians, we may not suffer the same martyrdom like the saints, but may encounter it in subtle ways through severe oppositions or persecutions occasioned by sociopolitical, economic and religious pressures in our contemporary society.
+As Christians, we may not suffer the same martyrdom like the saints, but may encounter it in subtle ways through severe struggles, challenges, and difficulties, oppositions or persecutions occasioned by sociopolitical, economic and religious pressures in our contemporary society.
 For the Psalmist says: “Good people suffer many troubles, but the Lord delivers them all (Psalm 34:19).
-Jesus Christ affirmed this, when He told His disciples: “In the world, you will suffer many persecutions, but be courageous, I have conquered the world (John 16:33).”
+Jesus Christ affirms this, and says: “In the world, you will suffer many persecutions, but be courageous, I have conquered the world (John 16:33).”
 However, no matter how turbulent our challenges may be, God is still in control and is always with us (Matthew 1:23; 28:20).

-Finally, the greatest proof of God’s love for us is the gift of His Son, Jesus Christ, through whom we all have been made God’s children.
-Therefore, since God wants everyone to be saved, and has adopted us as His children, then we should have hope in Him, just as St. John said in the SECOND READING.
-Hence, we need to live a life worthy of our calling, enduring all our tribulations patiently, just like the glorified saints did while they were here on earth.
-If we purify ourselves through righteous living, then we shall surely triumph in the end by the power of the Holy Spirit, for our victory is a divine certainty (1 John 5:4).
+Moreover, the greatest proof of God’s love for us is the gift of His Son, Jesus Christ, through whom we all have been made God’s children.
+Therefore, since God wants everyone to be saved, and has adopted us as His children, then we should have hope in Him, just as St. John reminds us in the second reading.
+So, we need to live a life worthy of our calling, enduring all our tribulations patiently, just like the glorified saints did while they were here on earth.

 Peace of Christ be with you…